Influenza (flu)

 If you develop influenza-like symptoms seek medical attention.

-To protect yourself, you are strongly encouraged to get an influenza vaccine every year.
+To protect yourself, you are strongly encouraged to get a seasonal influenza vaccine every year.

 How can we prevent the spread of influenza?
 Is there an influenza vaccine?